 Welcome to the Baton Rouge Astronomical Society home page!
-This site contains links on the left to pages with astrophotos taken by our members, monthly observing information, our forum, and our own annual Hodges Gardens Star Party!
+This site contains links on the left to pages with astrophotos taken by our members, monthly observing information, and our forum.
 We also have links to dozens of other astronomy related sites on the Internet.
 We hope you enjoy your visit!

 visitors since counter reset on May 28th, 1999.

 For information on events at the Observatory, please visit its Calendar of Events page.